bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 Here's a detailed version -
 📞  A recruiting agency (Interviewbit) contacted me and setup the onsite.
 There was no screening round, it was directly onsite.
 About 10-12 candidates were invited to apply for the same role, on a weekend.
-(Flipkart loves this group interview thing through agencies, and that is your best shot of getting to the door.
+(Flipkart loves this group interview thing through agencies, and that is your best shot at getting to the door.
 Most of the colleagues i have heard from also got in through similar route.
 Its sad, but referral is almost useless here and gets ignored most of the time.)

 📅  The interview was mostly a one-day process - from morning to late evening.
 First, they asked us to gather in a meeting room and explained the machine coding task (1st round).
 Next rounds are ps/ds (problem solving + data structure), UI round and finally, manager round.